aptech/docs/docs/CR-dstatmtControlCreate.rst

 Purpose
 ----------------

-Fills a dstatmtControl structure with default settings.
+Fills a :class:`dstatmtControl` structure with default settings.

 Format
 ----------------